Here Come the Waves: Plot

-The twins attend a show in which Johnny is starring, and on-stage he sings "That Old Black Magic".
-Back stage he finds an old friend, Windy Smith (Sonny Tufts), who has joined the Navy and Johnny explains that his own application has been refused because he is colour-blind.
-Together they visit the 21 Club, and Windy meets the twins, whom he already knows, and introduces Johnny.
-Both men are attracted to Rosemary while Susie becomes even more infatuated with Johnny.
-Johnny is eventually accepted into the Navy and begins his training hoping for assignment to the U.S.S.
-Douglas, the ship on which his father had served with distinction, when its re-fitting has been completed.
-Rosemary is contemptuous of Johnny's popularity with the other girls but when she is dining with Windy, Johnny joins them and by a trick arranges for Windy to be escorted out by a couple of military policemen.
-On the way back, Johnny sings to Rosemary "Let's Take the Long Way Home", and Rosemary realises that she is in love with him.
+After the concert, Johnny finds an old friend, Windy Windhurst, who has joined the Navy.
+Johnny wishes to follow in his father’s footsteps and join the navy but his application has been refused because he is color-blind.
+Together, Windy and Johnny visit the 21 Club, and Windy meets the twins, whom he already knows, and introduces them to Johnny.
+Both men are attracted to Rosemary, while Susie becomes even more infatuated with Johnny.
+Johnny is eventually accepted into the Navy after physical requirements are lowered and is hoping for assignment to the U.S.S.
+Douglas, the ship on which his father had served on with distinction.
+Rosemary is dining with Windy and Johnny joins them.
+Johnny tricks a couple of military policemen to remove Windy from the restaurant.
+Johnny croons to Rosemary and she falls in love with him.